 Peers Advancing Total Community Health (PATCH)

-ICAADA has been awarded a 3-year, $2.63 million dollar grant from the Health Resources and Services Administration (HRSA) to provide training, credentialing, and access to Department of Labor approved apprenticeships to build the Certified Addiction Peer Recovery Coach (CAPRC) workforce across Indiana.
+ICAADA was awarded a 3-year, $2.63 million dollar grant in February 2023 from the Health Resources and Services Administration (HRSA) to provide training, credentialing, and access to Field Placement opportunities to build.
+This field placement could include a Department of Labor paid apprenticeship as available

-In partnership with MHAI Stanley W. DeKemper Training Institute and Indiana Association of Peer Recovery Support Services (IAPRSS), the Peers Advancing Total Community Health (PATCH) program will expand the public health workforce in Indiana by training new, and existing, peer recovery coaches with specialized training.
-The program’s goal is to provide training so that participants will complete the required trainings and become newly credentialed Certified Addiction Peer Recovery Coaches (CAPRC) through ICAADA.
+In partnership with MHAI Stanley W. DeKemper Training Institute and Indiana Association of Peer Recovery Support Services (IAPRSS), the Peers Advancing Total Community Health (PATCH) program has expanded the public health workforce in Indiana by training and credentialing new, and upskilling existing, recovery support professionals including supervisors with specialized training.

-Each scholarship recipient will complete courses through MHAI Stanley W. DeKemper Training Institute on the following topics:
+Each scholarship recipient received funding to complete courses through MHAI Stanley W. DeKemper Training Institute on the following topics:

-Upon completion of Certified Addiction Peer Recovery Coach (CAPRC) required courses, the applicant will be eligible to apply, and obtain, the CAPRC offered through ICAADA.
-The scholarship will cover the following cost related to credentialing:
+Since completing Certified Peer Recovery Coach (CPRC) required courses, each applicant is able to apply, and obtain, the CPRC credential through ICAADA.
+The scholarship covered the following cost related to credentialing:

 - ICAADA membership